Summer Programs Frequently Asked Questions

 - Refer to the Summer Programs Student Account Portal checklists for required paperwork and forms.

 - Register for courses using the Course Registration Form posted in the Registration Checklist on the Summer Programs Student Account Portal.
-Tuition can be paid in full at the time of registration, with all balances due no later than May 1, 2025.
-If registering for courses after May 1, tuition payment needs to be paid in full at the time course selection is made.
+Tuition can be paid in full at the time of registration, with all balances due no later than May 1, 2026.
+If registering for courses after May 1, tuition payment needs to be paid in full at the time course selection is made. *If the tuition bill or other fees or charges are not paid when due, Choate may assess as a penalty a monthly late fee at the rate of 1.0% per month, or the highest rate permitted by law, until the bill is paid.

 Admitted applicants for Test Prep only are asked to: